 EDITORIAL 4 THE SCENE SETTER: SEIZING THE ECONOMIC NARRATIVE DORA MEADE 6 THE EXPLAINER: WHAT IS FRAMING?
-FUNMIBI OGUNLESI 10 BEYOND OUTRAGE NADIA HASAN 12 MESSAGING THAT WORKS FOR THE MESSENGERS Sho walker-konno 14 HOW TO KEEP CLIMATE TOP OF MIND STEVE AKEHURST 16 THE FUTURE IS ALREADY HERE CHARLIE HERTZOG YOUNG 19 TOGETHER, THEY SAY YES KAREN HAND 20 THE RACE CLASS NARRATIVE: WHY WE NEED A UNIFYING NARRATIVE BUILDING A NEW NARRATIVE JILLIAN MARCELLUS AYESHA BALOCH 22 23 24 HOW DO WE WIN THE NET ZERO CULTURE WAR?
-DIYORA SHADIJANOVA 26 TALKING TAX PAUL HEBDEN 28 HOW TO START A CLIMATE CONVERSATION KATHARINE HAYHOE 30 ALL WORK & NO PLAY SOFIE JENKINSON 32 SCROUNGERS AND STRIVERS OR SYSTEMS AND SOLUTIONS TAMSYN HYATT 34
+FUNMIBI OGUNLESI 10 BEYOND OUTRAGE NADIA HASAN 12 MESSAGING THAT WORKS FOR THE MESSENGERS SHO WALKER-KONNO 14 HOW TO KEEP CLIMATE TOP OF MIND STEVE AKEHURST 16 THE FUTURE IS ALREADY HERE CHARLIE HERTZOG YOUNG 19 TOGETHER, THEY SAY YES KAREN HAND 20 THE RACE CLASS NARRATIVE: WHY WE NEED A UNIFYING NARRATIVE BUILDING A NEW NARRATIVE JILLIAN MARCELLUS AYESHA BALOCH 22 23 24 HOW DO WE WIN THE NET ZERO CULTURE WAR?
+DIYORA SHADIJANOVA 26 TALKING TAX PAUL HEBDEN 28 HOW TO START A CLIMATE CONVERSATION KATHERINE HAYHOE 30 ALL WORK & NO PLAY sofie jenkinson 32

-EDITORS: SOFIE JENKINSON & MARGARET WELSH

-ILLUSTRATION: ELISA MACELLARI (COVER & PG 6, 17 AND 22)

-PRODUCTION & DESIGN: SOFIE JENKINSON

-THANKS TO: CLIFFORD SINGER, BECKY MALONE, KATRINA GAFFNEY, SAM READ & IOANA SIRCA

-PRINTED ON RECYCLED PAPER BY: RAP SPIDERWEB

-THE ZINE IS FULLY RECYCLABLE IN YOUR HOUSEHOLD RECYCLING
+SCROUNGERS AND STRIVERS OR SYSTEMS AND SOLUTIONS

+TAMSYN HYATT 34

+EDITORS: SOFIE JENKINSON & MARGARET WELSH ILLUSTRATION: ELISA MACELLARI (COVER & PG 6, 17 AND 22) PRODUCTION & DESIGN: SOFIE JENKINSON THANKS TO: CLIFFORD SINGER, BECKY MALONE, KATRINA GAFFNEY, SAM READ & IOANA SIRCA PRINTED ON RECYCLED PAPER BY: RAP SPIDERWEB THE ZINE IS FULLY RECYCLABLE IN YOUR HOUSEHOLD RECYCLING ow do you change the world?
+Are words enough?
+Or are they just the icing on the cake?
+From "I have a dream" to "Ask not what your country can do for you" to Greta Thunberg's "you are failing us" to Tony Blair's "Education, education, education", we know that words can change the world and have an impact for years to come.
+These speeches were hoping to persuade, to inspire, to win - but most importantly they were telling a story that they wanted people to feel moved by and join in with.
-PUBLISHED BY NEW ECONOMICS FOUNDATION

-10 SALAMANCA PLACE, LONDON SE1 7HB
+PUBLISHED BY NEW ECONOMICS FOUNDATION 10 SALAMANCA PLACE, LONDON SE1 7HB WEB: NEWECONOMICS.ORG EMAIL: INFO@NEWECONOMICS.ORG TWITTER: @NEF

-WEB: NEWECONOMICS.ORG

-EMAIL: lnkowner:100 <a href="mailto:linkowner:100%

-TWITTER: @NEF